alleslabs/cosmos-registry/README.md

     slug: string
     // The name describing the code
     name: string
-    // The ID of the code on-chain
+    // The ID number of the code on-chain
     id: string
     // A short description of the code
     description: string | undefined